Global Ease of Living Index: a machine learning framework for longitudinal analysis of major economies: Introduction

-In this study, we present a framework for constructing a global Ease of Living Index (EoLI) utilising machine learning for data imputation and index weightage computation.
-We evaluate the various factors such as health and economic indicators weight assignments to compute the final EoLI from its underlying sub-indices.
+In this study, we present a framework for constructing a global Ease of Living Index (Global-EoLI) utilising machine learning for data imputation and index weightage computation.
+We evaluate the various factors, such as health and economic indicators, and weight assignments, to compute the final Global-EoLI from its underlying sub-indices.
 Using factor analysis to identify the most significant components contributing to each dimension, we compute the sub-indices such as economic, institutional, quality of life, and physical infrastructure.
 We compare different methods for calculating and validating the index based on the sub-indices.
-The sub-indices are then assigned different weights to reflect their relative importance before aggregating them into the comprehensive EoLI.
-In data imputation, we utilise a machine learning approach using Random Forests \cite{jaafar2023imputation}, which effectively handles missing values based on the patterns in the observed data.
-This technique has been selected due to its ability to maintain the variability and correlation structure of the dataset \cite{jaafar2023imputation}, ensuring robust imputation results.
+The sub-indices are then assigned different weights to reflect their relative importance before aggregating them into the comprehensive Global-EoLI.
+We utilise key machine learning approaches to effectively handle missing values based on the patterns in the observed data.
+We compare two methods based on their ability to maintain the variability and correlation structure of the dataset, ensuring robust imputation results.
 The dataset used in this study spans the period from 1970 to 2022, covering a wide range of socioeconomic indicators for all available countries.
-However, our primary goal is the creation of the EoLI for countries such as the United States, China, India, and Australia, while also examining global trends of G20 countries.
+However, our primary goal is the creation of the Global-EoLI for countries such as the United States, China, India, and Australia, while also examining global trends of G20 countries.
 We aim to deliver a reliable and meaningful index that captures the multidimensional aspects of living standards across countries, offering insights into temporal and regional patterns.

 The rest of the paper is presented as follows.
-Section 2 reviews related indices such as the World Happiness Index, Quality of Life Index, and Gini Index, highlighting their methodologies and limitations.
+Section 2 reviews related indices, highlighting their methodologies and limitations.
 Section 3 presents the methodology covering data collection and imputation methods.
 Section 4 presents the results and analysis, comparing the index across different regions.
-Section 5 provides a discussion, and Section 6 provides directions for future research directions.
+Section 5 provides a discussion, and Section 6 provides the conclusions.